telemarkguru/hamp/README.md

        m.x = m.a
 ```

-The @code decorator translates the if/else statments in the mux function to the
+The @code decorator translates the if/else statements in the mux function to
-corresponding with-statement, so that the function can be executed to generate
+the corresponding with-statement, so that the function can be executed to
-RTL.
+generate RTL.

 Apart from if/elif/else statements, *and*, *or* and *not* are translated to
-function calls as these are not overloadable operators in Python.
+function calls as these are not possible to overload in Python.

-Functions can also be translated using the @function decorator, like so:
+Functions can be translated using the @function decorator, like so:

 ```Python
 @m.function